-Born on May 9, 1949, in New York, Billy Joel bounced back after a disappointing first album, Cold Spring Harbor, released in 1971, singer Billy Joel returned with 1973's Piano Man, featuring hits like "Piano Man" and "Captain Jack."
+Born on May 9, 1949, in New York, Billy Joel bounced back after a disappointing first album, Cold Spring Harbor (1971), with 1973's Piano Man, featuring hits like "Piano Man" and "Captain Jack."
 He went on to make successful albums like Streetlife Serenade (1974), The Stranger (1977) and 52nd Street (1978).
 In the 1980s, Joel married supermodel Christie Brinkley, and topped the musical charts with "Uptown Girl" and "We Didn't Start the Fire."
 By 1999, his worldwide song sales had topped $100 million, and he was inducted into the Rock and Roll Hall of Fame.
 Several years later, in 2013, he recieved the Kennedy Center Honors.

 Singer-songwriter William Martin "Billy" Joel in the Bronx, New York, on May 9, 1949, to Howard and Rosalind Joel.
 Shortly after he was born, the family moved to a section of America's famous "first suburb," Levittown on Long Island.
 Although his father was an accomplished classical pianist, it was Joel's mother who pushed the young boy to study piano.
 He began playing at the age of 4 and showed an immediate aptitude for the instrument.
 By the time he was 16, Billy Joel was already a pro, having joined his third band before he could drive.